JujuAdams/Vinyl/docs/5.0/Terminology.md

 #### **Multi**

-Play sound assets from an array simultaneously.
+Multi patterns play assets from an array simultaneously.
 The blend parameter stored within the pattern can be set with [`VinylMultiBlendSet()`](Patterns) and crossfades between assets.

 You can read in-depth information about working with Multi patterns [here](Multi-Patterns) (both in the configuration file and at runtime).